dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 Let's start with simple loop optimizations that transform the code inside a single loop: Loop Invariant Code Motion, Loop Unrolling, Loop Strength Reduction, and Loop Unswitching.
 Such optimizations usually help improve the performance of a loop with high arithmetic intensity (see [@sec:roofline]), i.e., when a loop is bound by CPU compute capabilities.
 Generally, compilers are good at doing such transformations; however, there are still cases when a compiler might need a developer's support.
 We will talk about that in subsequent sections.

 **Loop Invariant Code Motion (LICM)**: an expression whose value never changes across iterations of a loop is called a *loop invariant*.
 Since its value doesn't change across loop iterations, we can move a loop invariant expression outside of the loop.
-We do so by storing the result in a temporary variable and using it inside the loop (see [@lst:LICM]).
-All decent compilers nowadays successfully perform LICM in the majority of cases.
+We do so by storing the result in a temporary variable and using it inside the loop (see [@lst:LICM]).[^17] All decent compilers nowadays successfully perform LICM in the majority of cases.

 Listing: Loop Invariant Code Motion